 What does the future look like?
 Understanding today’s technology trends can help us answer this question.
-To learn all about the most innovative technologies such as robotics and AI check out live online science camps and coding camps.
+To help your child learn all about the most innovative technologies such as robotics and AI, join award-winning live online computer science camps, designed by experts from Google, Stanford, and MIT.

-What do all these tech buzzwords mean?
+What do all the latest tech buzzwords mean?
 Does cloud computing have anything to do with clouds?
 What does “quantum” mean in quantum computing?
-There are many more trends in computer science than we cover here, but here are ten major trends:
+There are many more trends in computer science than we'll cover here, but here are ten major trends to know.

 1. Artificial Intelligence / Machine Learning